- Helen Gienke

-It's true that families that ski can find some amazing solace in the mountains of Colorado, but this is not always an easy job for the parents.
-Carrying everyone's skis, not losing the kids that are actually better skiers than themselves (although they'd never admit it), and wiping the tears of the cold, tired and altitude ski little ones can be tough, but it'll all be worth it when they can ski by themselves.
+It's true that families who ski can find some amazing solace in the mountains of Colorado, but this is not always an easy job for the parents.
+Carrying everyone's skis, not losing the kids that are actually better skiers than themselves (although they'd never admit it), and wiping the tears of the cold, tired little ones can be tough, but it'll all be worth it when they can ski by themselves.

 Everyone has to learn to ski at some point, and when these guys get let loose by their instructors, they ask you all their questions.
 However, don't mock them, we need them too!
 Help them out by pointing out the easier runs, the route back to the base and any other tips you may have.

 For some, the only way to spend Spring Break is on the slopes of the Rocky Mountains.
 While many students may seek out the beach on their college breaks, the snow is where you should go for others since the Colorado bluebird spring days have great snow and great sun, where could you go wrong?
 They may have drunk too much the night before and be so cold from lack of knowledge about appropriate ski gear for the altitude, but they're still loving life.

 You can't get rid of us that easily, so we're back again for the summer and the season to come!